jacob-s-mason/jacob-s-mason.github.io/README.md

 - Most of my graduate work was conducted with observational economic data.
 - Models are valuable when they are clear and explainable.
 - Most AI/Machine Learning models are enigmatic black boxes.
 - My next endeavor will be into model building and econometrics.... once I find an interesting idea to pursue.

+## Is the New York Power Ball Lottery rigged?
+- This project will examine New York Power Ball Lottery data.
+- Based on the distrobution of the numbers chosen, is there evidence that the lottery might be rigged?
+- Click here to see the results.